 This is the default server port.
 You can change it to anywhere from 27015 to 27020.
 You would only change this if you host multiple servers as each server has to use its own port when using the same IP

-This controls the maximum of amount of players that can connect to your server at once.
-Since Sven Co-op is a co-operative game, game play is severely affected when there are more than 12 players.
-So keep the +maxplayers to nore more that 12.
+This controls the maximum amount of players that can connect to your server at once.
+Since Sven Co-op is a co-operative game, gameplay is severely affected when there are more than 12 players.
+So keep the +maxplayers to no more than 12.
 You can only control the max players on server startup.
 If you plan to primarily play the Half-Life campaign consider lowering this to value to 8

 Loads a specified map on server startup.
 You should ideally keep this as the stub map “_server_start” particularly if you are running plug-ins, as some need at least 1 map to pass to properly initialise. the stub map will terminate within a few seconds and then your map cycle will continue as normal.

 |-nonetthread||[Optional] Disable threaded networking.|

 Step 5.
 Now click on the FireDaemon Pro Settings tab per the screenshot below.

 If you DON'T want to see your dedicated server running, uncheck the Interact with Desktop check box and select Hidden from the Show Window dropdown.
 Ideally, you should run the Sven Co-op Dedicated Server as a non-administrative user with “Login as a batch job” and “Login as service” rights for security purposes.
 You will need to create that user account manually and set a password.
 In the Logon Account field type that account username (e.g. SvcSvenDS) and then enter the user's password twice in the Password and Confirm fields.
 If you do decide to take this approach, you will need to ensure this user has the “Modify” NTFS security permissions set on the folder “C:\SvenDS” and child folders.
 You should not set permissions to Full Control for your user as it's not required.